dimalypai/mil-masters-thesis-chalmers/docs/report/06_OOLang.md

   | Just A;
 ~~~

-{>> One would expect that Maybe references containing nothing maps to null
-pointers in the implementation.
-Can you say something about that? <<}

 A difference from FunLang is that `Bool` is a built-in data type with literals,
 rather than an ADT, so there are built-in function for printing and reading
 boolean values.
 The `Bool` data type itself maps to the `Bool` ADT in MIL.
 The